 - Be extra careful about how they keep their devices

-- Be careful not to transfer potential malware through USB sticks or hard drives
+- Careful not to transfer potential malware through USB sticks or hard drives

 Guide employees through security policies

 Having a well-written security policy for your business helps employees know their responsibilities, what you expect from them, and learn what is acceptable when they use, access, or share information or data, devices, emails, internet site, and more.